 Figure S4.1: Comparison of conservation scores in H/M peaks and the extended regions outside of H/M peaks.
 For each extended region, an equal length of sequence segment was chosen successively outside of H/M sequences and their associated conservation was computed.
-Error bars are $\pm 2$ SEM.
+Error bars are ± 2 SEM.

 Figure S4.2: Conditional transformation by Hoxa9-ER and identification of Hoxa9 regulated target genes.
 (A) Hoxa9-ER cells cease dividing within 96 hours of 4-OHT withdrawal and show increased expression of the myeloid/monocytic differentiation markers Gr-1 and Mac-1 by flow cytometry (B).
 By day 6, the majority of cells showed macrophage morphology, while myeloblast morphology was maintained in cells that were cultured in continuous 4-OHT (C).
 (D) Cascade of significant changes in gene expression secondary effects following 4-OHT withdrawal.
 (E) Cluster centroids of significant genes in Hoxa9-ER profiling.
 Four clusters of genes with significant changes in expression level after 4-OHT withdrawal.
 Genes are clustered into one of the four clusters based on their temporal dynamics.
 For each cluster, the centroid and SEM are shown with the total number of genes in that cluster (blue).
-Analyses in (A-D) were performed by Kajal Sitwala in the Hess laboratory.